ZouhairMudakka/open-aiagent-mcp/README.md

 * **FastAPI Sandbox** – Spin up a local HTTP API (`uvicorn src.app:app --reload`) and talk to your agent from the browser at `http://localhost:8000`.
 * **Config-as-YAML** – Tweak model names, prompts, logging levels, and more without touching the code.
 * **Batteries Included** – Sample prompts, simple reasoning engine, and working Zapier/n8n connectors so you can see end-to-end flows immediately.
+* **Multi-Provider LLM Support** – Swap between OpenAI, Anthropic (Claude), Google Gemini, or DeepSeek just by changing an env var or YAML config—no code edits required.

 ---